Python Email Attachments Made Easy: A Step-by-Step Guide to Sending Files via Email

 with open('large_file.txt', 'rb') as f: while True: file_data = f.read(1024) if not file_data: break msg.add_attachment(file_data, maintype='text', subtype='plain', filename='large_file.txt')

-If you want to use HTML in your email message, simply set the message content to an HTML string using
+Most of the times we want to send fancy HTML templates as emails instead of boring-looking plaintext emails.
+To achieve this, simply set the message content to an HTML string using

 msg.set_content('<html><body><h1>Test Email with HTML</h1><p>This is a test email with HTML content.</p></body></html>', subtype='html')